Food Health Social Issues

 Mushrooms are highly absorbable, intricate, and seemingly intelligent (that is, responding actively and appropriately to their environment, even when encountering new situations).
 And some mushroom researchers like Paul Stamets believe that they could be used to help solve a number of human problems.
 While more research is needed, some of these ideas include using mushrooms to break down petrochemicals or absorb radiation from contaminated soil and water, or to cleanse industrial runoff and filter toxins and endocrine disruptors.

 Is it safe to eat mushrooms that have absorbed oil, lead, radiation, or other contaminants?
 Probably not.
 Their ability to bioaccumulate toxins can be a great way to clean up soil, but they still need to be disposed of properly.
 The good news is that most mushrooms grown for human consumption aren’t growing on contaminated soil.
 (Although I can imagine a Marvel superhero who gained his power to make people feel good after eating radioactive mushrooms.
 Of course, his name would be “Fun Guy.”)
-And, in fact, mushrooms are on the Environmental Working Group’s Clean 15 list because they aren’t generally contaminated with significant amounts of pesticides.
+Mushrooms grown and sold commercially in the US and Europe are generally not significantly contaminated with pesticide residues.
+In fact, mushrooms consistently appear on the Environmental Working Group’s annual ‘Clean Fifteen’ list — produce with the lowest pesticide residues based on USDA testing data — making them one of the safer conventional (non-organic) foods to consume from a pesticide standpoint.

 Potential Mushroom Health Risks